 Camp Furniture - The type of camping you do determines the type of camp furniture you'll want.
-Some campers want a chair that is lightweight and easy to transport like the Ascend Low Profile Chair.
+Some campers want a chair that is lightweight and easy to transport.
 For family campers, having camp chairs and a folding table provides easy seating and food prep space.

 Fun Easy Cooking at Camp